Introduction

 echo.

-Comment your code using descriptors and map the folder paths.
-The command to map network files is ‘net use’.
+Comment your code using descriptors and use ‘net use’ to map the folder paths.
 Be sure to put quotes around the file path if there is a space somewhere in the path.

 REM Map a Network Folder.